baberrehman/FTfJP2024-artifact/README.md

 We provide a `Makefile` in `section2` and `section3` folder.
 Open a terminal in respective folder and run `make` command.
 This command will compile all the Coq files.
 Reader may look into each coq file to verify the claims using their preferred editor.

-### 2) Docker Image

-Alternatively, we also provide a dockerfile in this artifact with all the dependencies installed.
-You may simply build and run the docker image using the provided dockerfile.

-*Please make sure that the docker is already installed on your system to follow this track.*

-1. Clone this repo using command: `git clone https://github.com/baberrehman/FTfJP2024-artifact.git`
-2. Change directory to the root of the artifact: `cd FTfJP2024-artifact`
-3. Build docker image: `sudo docker build -t ftfjp24disj .` (**Note that . is a part of command**)
-4. Run the docker container with an interactive shell: `sudo docker run -it ftfjp24disj`
-5. This will open the home directory of the artifact's docker container
-6. Change directory to coq formalization inside the docker container: `cd FTfJP2024-artifact/coq/`
-7. Build artifact by running the make command: `make` in `section2` and `section3` folders
-8. `vim` is pre-installed in the docker container to look into the files

-Note that the docker container clones the same repo in itself.
-Reader may directly look into the code of this repo using their preferred editor as an easier option.